• Skip to primary navigation

 • Capellini - forms the base of our salad but you could really use any pasta that takes your fancy.

-• Red chilli - for some bright colour and some fiery heat, if you don’t like spicy food you can replace with half a diced red pepper instead.
+• Red chilli - for some bright colour and some fiery heat, if you don’t like spicy food you can replace it with half a diced red pepper instead.

 • Garlic - for some pungent aroma, you can always leave it out if you prefer, but I just love it here and heating it slightly will diminish some of its odour.